-- spacing lockers/coat hooks out when possible and - assigning lockers/coat hooks based on cohort/grade/class.
+- Spacing lockers/coat hooks out when possible. - Assigning lockers/coat hooks based on cohort/grade/class.

-Because as we start school, it is difficult to ensure that crowding is easily minimized, school principals have worked with staff to have students bring what they need for the day and keep school supplies and textbooks in their backpacks or in storage solutions proposed by classroom teachers to minimize locker visits or the need to go to cubbies and coat hooks.

-We continue to support teachers to direct the best way to store items, and, in consultation with the school principals, this guideline may change as health guidelines evolve or as protocols are developed to ensure that health measures can be met by accessing lockers and coat hooks.
+As we began school, it was difficult to ensure that crowding was easily minimized, so school principals have worked with staff to have students bring what they need for the day and keep school supplies and textbooks in their backpacks or in storage solutions proposed by classroom teachers to minimize locker visits or the need to go to cubbies and coat hooks.
+As we continue to live our health measures, some school principals were able to use their coat hooks and lockers by adhering to health guidelines for maintaining physical distances of 2m or more, mitigating risks by also wearing masks and sanitizing, and by controlling the number of students in the hallway at one time.
+We continue to support teachers to direct the best way to store items, in consultation with the school principal.

-Students' personal supplies will be stored separately.
-Teachers will plan learning activities to reduce or minimize the need to share equipment, textbooks, or materials.
+Students will have their own personal supplies to use that are stored separately.
+Teachers will plan learning activities to reduce or minimize the need to share equipment, textbooks or materials.
 If items are shared, they must be cleaned and disinfected after use.
 Students will wash or sanitize their hands both before and after using the shared items.